Awards

 Author’s Award of Excellence

-Recognizes authors of outstanding publications, news stories, radio and television programs for sustained excellence in the dissemination of timely information pertaining to the field of arboriculture.
-The information provided must have impact of the Midwest chapter audience.
+The Author’s Award of Excellence recognizes authors of outstanding publications, news stories, radio or television programs for sustained of information pertaining to the field of arboriculture.
+The 2024 recipient of the Midwest chapter Author’s Award of Excellence is Sharon Kay.

 Honorary Membership

-The Gold Leaf Award is designed to recognize an individual, organization or community in the Midwestern Chapter area for outstanding Arbor Day programs or community landscape beautification projects.
+The Gold Leaf Award is designed to recognize an individual, organization, or community in the Midwestern Chapter area for outstanding Arbor Day projects.
 This is an opportunity for the Midwestern Chapter to recognize projects that have had an impact on a community or region with an international award.
 Projects should show an impact over several years.
+The individual being recognized with the 2024 Gold Leaf Award is, Troy Powell of Springfield, MO.

 Honorary Lifetime Membership